 Transition from school to employment can be scary and very exciting.
 Your final years in high school are an important time to start planning and thinking about future employment possibilities, post-school education, and connections with Spokane County employment agencies.

 Students who have jobs when they graduate are more prepared for adult life than those who don't.
-School 2 Work is a collaboration between the Developmental Disabilities Division of Spokane County, your school, and the Department of Vocational Rehabilitation (DVR) to help students with developmental disabilities, in their last year of school, find jobs before they graduate.
+School To Work and Job Foundation is a collaboration between the Developmental Disabilities Division of Spokane County, your school, and the Division of Vocational Rehabilitation (DVR) to help students with developmental disabilities, in their second to last and last year of school, find jobs before they graduate.

-Access a brochure that more fully explains the School 2 Work.
-Also linked is the School 2 Work application and the consent form, which must be completed together and returned to the address at the bottom of the application.
+Access a brochure that more fully explains Job Foundation, and School To Work along with a side-by-side comparison of School To Work and Job Foundation.
+Also linked is the School To Work and Jobs Foundation application and the consent forms.
+Application and consent forms must be completed together and returned to the address at the bottom of the application.

 Transition should be addressed in the students Individual Education Plan (IEP) by their 16th birthday or earlier, if appropriate.